Stellarium/stellarium/BUILDING.md

                  libexiv2-dev libnlopt-cxx-dev libqt6concurrent6 libmd4c-dev libmd4c-html0-dev
 ```

+Note that in Ubuntu 22.04, the package `qt6-tools-dev` was called `libqt6svg6-dev`

 Ubuntu 24.04 has Qt6.4 and so allows speech output.
 Add these to the packages above (add more speech-dispatcher components as you wish):

 ```